-This tree is also considered a symbol of the union between the continuous and the discontinuous: it is a symbol of the Unity between the Manifested World and the Spiritual, Metaphysical Center.
+This tree is also considered a symbol of the union between the continuous and the discontinuous: it symbolizes the Unity between the Manifested World and the Spiritual, Metaphysical Center.
 In the Indian Tradition, a tree is often represented upside down: it has its roots in Heaven and its branches extend to the Earth.

 The priority can only be given by what is above, which is why the roots – the Heart of the Tree – are located in Heaven.
 In the Masonic tradition, Acacia is a pledge of immortality.
-The same symbolic meaning is ensured by the Willow in symbolic secret societies.
+The Willow ensures the same symbolic meaning in symbolic secret societies.

 Why and how should I connect with trees that symbolize death?

 You should connect with trees if you want to enhance your connection with the afterlife, if you want to process the death of someone dear to you or if you would like to become aware of death in general.
-For example, if you struggle with accepting death, connecting with trees that symbolize death can work amazingly for you.
+For example, connecting with trees that symbolize death can work amazingly for you if you struggle with accepting death.